nivnat/datascience/README.md

 # Tech Mahindra - Data Science Internship

-Our client is a large multinational public sector bank, and I worked as a Data Analyst intern to conduct analysis on their internet banking login data.
+Wroked for a large multinational public sector bank client, as a Data Analyst intern to analyze their internet banking login data.
 I chose a test data set of all login attempts during the last 6 months and applied the following machine learning algorithms (in python):

 1) Linear regression - univariate cost function analysis
 2) Decision Tree